Avia BH-11

-The Avia BH-11 was a two-seat sport aircraft built in Czechoslovakia in 1923, a further development of the Avia BH-9.
-The main changes in this version involved a redesign of the forward fuselage.
-15 examples were ordered by the Czechoslovakian Army as trainers and general liaison aircraft, and operated under the military designation B.11.
+The Avia BH-11 was a two-seat monoplane sport aircraft designed and produced by the Czechoslovak aircraft manufacturer Avia.

+It was designed during the early 1920s as a further development of the Avia BH-9.
+The principal changes from its predecessor centred around the aircraft's redesigned forward fuselage.
+It performed its maiden flight in 1923.
+The project quickly garnered the attention of the Czechoslovak Army; the service ordered 15 aircraft, which were operated under the military designation B.11.
+They were used both as trainers and general liaison aircraft.
+The type proved itself to be quite competitive for the era, winning numerous air races during the mid 1920s.

-Six years after the BH-11 first flew, a new version was produced for the civil market as the BH-11B Antelope.
+Six years after the first flight of the BH-11, production commenced of a revised version, the BH-11B Antelope, that was marketed towards the civil sector instead.
 This replaced the original Walter NZ 60 45 kW (60 hp) engine with a Walter Vega of 63 kW (85 hp) and was built in small numbers.
 As a further development, the BH-11C retained the original engine but the wingspan was increased by 1.4 m (4 ft 6 in).

 A BH-11A and a BH-11C are preserved at the Prague Aviation Museum, Kbely.